ewanbrinkman/do-you-know-there/README.md

 ]
 ```

-2. Add location images to `public/areas/<area>/locations/`.
-Make sure the
+2. Add location images to `src/assets/images/areas/<area>/locations`.
+Make sure
-   filenames here match the filenames in `locations.json`.
+   the filenames here match the filenames in `locations.json`.
+3. Run `npm run build:images`.
+This will optimize the images and output them to
+   `public/images/areas/<area>/locations`.
+The images in the `public` folder are
+   the ones that are actually served to the client.

 ### How To Create A New Area